xkjyeah/vue-google-maps/README.md

 ### Nuxt.js projects

-For Nuxt.js projects, please import VueGoogleMaps in the following matter:
+For Nuxt.js projects, please import VueGoogleMaps in the following manner:
 ```js
 import * as VueGoogleMaps from '~/node_modules/vue2-google-maps'
 ```
+This is required for successful server-side rendering.

 ### Manually